OISF/suricata/doc/userguide/rules/http-keywords.rst

 The ``http.stat_msg`` keyword is used to match on the HTTP status message that can be present in an HTTP response.

+For HTTP/2, an empty buffer is returned by Suricata.
+See rfc 7540 section 8.1.2.4. about Response Pseudo-Header Fields.

 It is possible to use any of the :doc:`payload-keywords` with the ``http.stat_msg`` keyword.